-General Business

-This program allows students the widest possible latitude in choosing business courses.
+The General Business program is designed to allow students the widest possible latitude in choosing business courses.
 Seven common core business courses provide basic knowledge and skills.
-In addition, students must select a minimum of 12 semester hours in business elective courses enabling students to tailor-make a business program suited to their educational needs.
+In addition, students must select a minimum of 12 semester hours in business electives enabling students to tailor-make a business program suited to their educational needs.

-This program is compatible with many bachelor's degree programs offered through local colleges and universities; see an academic advisor or counselor for full details.
+This program is compatible with many bachelor degree programs offered through local colleges and universities; see an academic advisor or counselor for full details.